Eligibility for the Petroleum Storage Tank (PST) State Lead Program

 The majority of LPST sites in the PST State Lead Program are admitted under the financially unable criterion.
 Admission is contingent upon evidence of financial inability to perform necessary corrective action(s) at the site and the submission of a site access agreement that allows agents of the TCEQ to enter the premises to conduct corrective action activities.
 Financial inability is assessed by the TCEQ through review of a State Lead Packet submitted by the RP.
 If you are an RP and think you qualify as Financially Unable, contact the TCEQ Project Manager for your site(s) and request a State Lead Packet.

-The PST State-Lead Program is responsible for conducting corrective action at LPST sites where the RP is unknown or unavailable, or where the source has yet to be determined.
+The PST State Lead Program is responsible for conducting corrective action(s) at LPST sites when the RP is unknown or unavailable, or when the source of the release has yet to be determined.

-- The TCEQ can refer a site to the PST State-Lead Program when the RP is determined by to be unwilling to pursue corrective action directives issued through the Responsible Party Remediation Program.
-In such cases, the PST State-Lead Program will assume corrective action at sites that pose a risk to human health and/or the environment.
-However, the unwilling RP will be subject to cost-recovery proceedings to recover state costs associated with the administration and work performed under PST State-Lead Program contracts.
+The TCEQ has the authority to refer a site to the PST State Lead Program when the RP is determined to be unwilling to pursue corrective action directives issued through the Responsible Party Remediation Program.
+In such cases, the PST State Lead Program will assume corrective action(s) at LPST sites that pose a risk to human health and/or the environment.
+However, the unwilling RP will be subject to cost-recovery proceedings associated with the administration of, and work performed under, the PST State Lead Program contracts.